 As time escapes us during this global event, we are not fulfilling our duty towards others in need—be it respecting members in our household or responding effectively to those taking advantage of others.
 How many of us (during this rare, seasonal moment) are assisting our family members, especially those who have opportunities to perform sensibly?
 By turning a blind’s eye to the Father’s path, we impoverish ourselves in maintaining crucial genealogical relationships.
 We also fail to defend the unprotected.
 While we deprive ourselves of fundamental responsibilities, we see violence increasing everywhere.
 We need to wake up to what is around us and fix the issues we are meant to address.

 Our world is plagued with malnourished (yet highly potential) spiritual beings.
-Focusing our efforts into non-essential activities are depriving us spiritually.
+Focusing our efforts into non-essential activities is depriving us spiritually.
 In contrast, we should be seeking the waters of virtue—reconnecting to our dehydrated spirit.
 Do we have the necessary patience to pursue the nourishment our society desperately needs?

 What we need right now is a spiritual awakening!
 Let us end the distractions which allow these disconnections to take place.
 Let us reprioritize our lives, poising ourselves to a state of diligence and effectiveness.